Retirement planning for self-employed professionals: Build freedom on your terms

 Diversify your retirement income sources

-Your business might be an asset, but do not rely on just one exit plan.
+Your business might be an asset, but do not rely on this fully to fund your retirement.

 • Build a pension and invest in ISAs, property, or other vehicles, depending on our objectives